-March 1, 1981 Address Health Sciences Center State University of New York at Stony Brook Stony Brook, New York 11794 The University represents that the information in this publication is accurate as of the press date.
+Health Sciences Center State University of New York at Stony Brook Stony Brook, New York 11794

+The University represents that the information in this publication is accurate as of the press date.
 Circumstances may require that a given course be withdrawn, or that alternate offerings be made.
 All applicants are reminded that the State University of New York at Stony Brook is subject to the policies promulgated by the Board of Trustees of the State University of New York (SUNY).
 Fees and charges are set forth in accordance with such policies and may well change in response to alterations in policy or actions of the legislature, during the period covered by this publication.
 The University reserves the right to change its policies without notice.

-The State University of New York at Stony Brook does not discriminate on the basis of race, sex, religion, national origin, age, disability, or marital status-in admission, and treatment of students and employees.
+The State University of New York at Stony Brook does not discriminate on the basis of race, religion, sex, color, national origin, age, disability, marital status, or status as a disabled or Vietnam era veteran in its education programs or employment.

 Contents

 Academic Calendar

 Health Sciences Center Overview

 Health Sciences Center Admissions

 Academic Regulations and Procedures

 School, Program, and Course Designations

-Information About Fees, Living Expenses, and Housing 4
+Information About Fees, Living Expenses, and Housing

 Financial Assistance

 School of Allied Health Professions

 School of Dental Medicine

 School of Medicine

 School of Nursing

 School of Social Welfare

+Health Sciences Center Shared Resources

 Clinical Affiliations

-Health Sciences Center Shared Resources

 The University

 Directories

 Faculty

+Transportation to Stony Brook

 Campus Map

-Campus Index

-Transportation to Stony Brook

 Long Island Map

-Index
+Index 327